Terminology Change Set Exchange

 Component Types

 All Components in Tinkar are uniquely identified using UUIDs.
-A Component will be represented by an array of UUIDs with at least one UUID, but can be represented by more than one UUID in the case of a concept being derived from multiple sources.
+A Component will be represented by an array of UUIDs with at least one UUID, but can be represented by more than one UUID in the case of a concept being derived from multiple sources as shown in the figure above.
 For example, the concept Acetaminophen (which exists in SNOMED CT®, LOINC, and RxNorm) could have a UUID from each terminology and be represented as an array of UUIDs for this single concept within a Tinkar implementation.

 The Semantic class uses a Concept to define the relationship between the value(s) and the Concept; the value itself may be either a concept or some other kind of data type, such as a string.
 This creates the ability to assemble assertions into more complex structures.